-Deliberate Cities meets, explores, embodies, senses, notices, organises, moves and responds to our spaces.
-We launch in autumn 2019!
+Deliberate Cities is a research project that meets, explores, embodies, senses, notices, organises, moves and responds to our spaces.
+Launch is delayed but watch this space.....

 Deliberate Cities is a joint collaboration between Andrea Arnold and Sarah Christie (www.sarahchristie.net) and builds on the correspondences between our two practices.